 Examinations must be humane, discreet, reasonable, and decent, exposing only the body parts under examination.
 Access to a patient’s body or medical information must be limited to the primary health care team involved in the care and treatment of the patient.
 This information or access may be granted to others, such as consultants, medical students, and chaplains, with the patient’s express consent.

 Practices such as examining patients in the presence of unidentified students and others and/or discussing the care and treatment of a patient with parties not directly involved in the care and treatment of the patient should not be permitted unless the patient has been informed and consent obtained.

 There are situations in which medical information and records are released to non-health care providers without the necessity of obtaining the patient’s authorization.
 This includes release to government agencies, the health department, and insurance companies who pay for services rendered.
-If there is any doubt about whether or not to release information or medical records you should contact the Risk Management Department or the Medical Records Department prior to releasing the information in question.
+If there is any doubt about whether or not to release information or medical records you should contact the Office of General Counsel Insurance and Claims Management or the Medical Records Department prior to releasing the information in question.

 The patient’s medical record always becomes a focal point anytime there is a question regarding the care and treatment rendered.
 It is important that the medical record be kept accurately and timely.

 The medical record serves three primary purposes: 1) to insure quality patient care; 2) to provide documentary evidence of the patient’s course of illness and treatment; and 3) to facilitate review.